Bass Rock on the Clyde

 Previously Bough had lived in Hamilton and worked extensively in Cadzow Forest with Alexander Fraser and Horatio McCulloch, his great friend and rival, with whom he nursed a long-standing feud over a wager.
 He was wild and erratic but his work could be brilliant.

 Bough settled in the capital, in Jordan Lane, and executed some of his most significant Edinburgh pictures circa 1862.
 His memory was legendary, particularly for cloud and atmospheric effects, and these are put to full use in the light summer sky, foliage and dappling sunlight.
 One of Bough’s great strengths and passions was the observation of weather and cloud formation.
 So excited was he by painting the weather that he would obtain reliable forecasts from one of the principal fishmongers of Edinburgh.
 Bough frequently painted the coast and it was as much the fisherfolk that drew him as the picturesque villages and boats.
 Bough’s contemporaries admired his paintings, finding them to be like the man himself, masculine and powerful but sometimes ‘common’.

 Samuel Bough died in 1872 and was buried in Dean Cemetery, Edinburgh.
 R L Stevenson penned a glowing obituary of him.
 'A painting by Bough was an act of dashing conduct like a capture of a fort in war.'

-Two teams of horses ploughing, with the Clyde Estuary, the Bass Rock and the mountains in the background.
+Two teams of horses ploughing, with the Clyde Estuary, the Bass Rock (sometimes referred to as Dumbarton Rock) and the mountains in the background.
 This painting is a characteristic Bough work; its expressive sky and calm sea convey the grandeur of nature using a limited, grey-toned palette contrasting with the ochre and brown tones of the ploughman and the field.

 The Bass Rock is an island in the outer part of the Firth of Forth in the east of Scotland.